ASHoKuni/NodeJs/nodeJS.md

 # Node.JS Project Structure Best Practices

-## Divided your solution into components
+## Divided Your Solution Into Components
 One of the hardest things for larger applications is to maintain a huge code base with tons of dependencies.
 This slows down production and development while adding new features.
 According to [Node.js](https://nodejs.org/en/) best practices, we should divide the entire codebase into smaller components so that each module gets its own folder, and certain that each module is kept simple and small.

 Like [MVC](https://www.geeksforgeeks.org/mvc-design-pattern/) architecture